I broke up with him. Twice.

 7. Occasional Remembrance

 His body is amazing.
 So is his personality.
-Everyone has a little bit of bad in them, and no, I don’t mean in the Danny Zuko “bad,” but in the bad aspects in general like insulting people or still using the N word (he doesn’t anymore).
+Everyone has a little bit of bad in them, and no, I don’t mean in the Danny Zuko “bad,” but in general, like insulting people.
 But still, he was better than anyone I had met in the two decades of my life.

 So yea, although I am mostly thinking about myself and how the hell I can go far away from all this drama and hurt, I still have time to think about him in the little spots of times available.